Skip to content

 The network layer is essentially code complete, and is being tuned and undergoing reviews by auditors.

 The first Firedancer validator to go into testnet [is version 0.1 and] is nicknamed Frankendancer.
-It is Firedancer’s networking layer grafted onto the Solana runtime and consensus code.
+It is Firedancer’s networking layer grafted onto the Agave runtime and consensus code.
 Although the networking layer will be much faster, it is likely that the performance of the Frankendancer validator will be bottlenecked by the legacy runtime and consensus code.
 Frankendancer still offers an advantage with DoS mitigation.

 This document explains how to bring up Frankendancer in testnet.
 We hope to get feedback from validators while we go through security audits and continue to refine the codebase.
 The goal is to get Frankendancer to mainnet in Q2 2024.